International reach

 Weightmans is a founding member of Insurance Law Global (ILG), a multi-jurisdictional legal network providing a global service to insurance clients.

-• Adame Gonzalez de Castilla & Besil, Mexico City;
+• Adame Gonzalez de Castilla & Besil, Mexico;

 • Blaney McMurtry, Canada;